SQL to Substrait tutorial¶

 Note

 Substrait is currently only defined with Protobuf.
 The JSON provided here is the Protobuf JSON output, but it is not the official Substrait text format.
-Eventually, Substrait will define it’s own human-readable text format, but for now this tutorial will make due with what Protobuf provides.
+Eventually, Substrait will define it’s own human-readable text format, but for now this tutorial will make do with what Protobuf provides.

 Substrait is designed to communicate plans (mostly logical plans).
 Those plans contain types, schemas, expressions, extensions, and relations.
 We’ll look at them in that order, going from simplest to most complex until we can construct full plans.